anyc/libcortex/README.md

 =========

-libcortex provides an event loop implementation and follows a "batteries included" approach, ie. it already contains the specific code to monitor certain event sources.
+libcortex provides an event loop implementation and follows a "batteries included" approach, i.e. it already contains the specific code to monitor certain event sources.

 The code for the different event sources is split into separate plugins that are loaded on-demand during runtime.
 Hence, only the required plugins for a